 The Youth Council is made up of 18 teenaged Napierites.
 Places become available at the end of each calendar year, when we receive nominations from high schools, education providers, workplaces and community organisation.

-Each year the YCON set their work plan which involves projects, events and liaising with Council.
+Each year the Youth Council set their work plan which involves projects, events and liaising with Big Council.
 As well as leading programmes themselves, they also get involved in a range of other community activities.

-YCON gives Napier youth opportunities to develop skills, take on leadership roles and to promote young people in a positive way.
+The Youth Council gives young Napierites opportunities to develop skills, take on leadership roles and to promote young people in a positive way.

 Do you have some ideas you'd like to share with the team?
 Jump onto Napier Youth Council's Facebook page to join the convo.

 Hi there, my name is Aunupreet (Anu) Sekhon and I'm a Year 12 student at Napier Girls' High School.
 I'm new to the Napier Youth Council this year and am very passionate about helping the environment.

 Hey!
 My name’s Bella and I’m a 17-year-old Year 13 student at Napier Girls' High School.
 I joined the Youth Council in 2018 as I wanted to challenge the traditional views people hold of youth and let them know we’re capable of great things.
 A little bit about me - my main interests include debating, singing and drama, but I’m willing to give pretty much anything a go.
 I've always wanted to give back to my community and hope I can contribute to Napier becoming a happier place!